 Iron Age building, found in north and west Scotland.
 It is a massive, round tower built with double-skinned, dry stone walls.
-The two walls one inside the other, had a space between them and were tied together at various points.
+The two walls one inside the other had a space between them and were tied together at various points.
 This feature meant the towers could rise to up to more than 40 feet.
-They were once thought to be for defence but there are so many of them that archaeologists now think they had a different purpose.
+They were once thought to be for defense, but there are so many of them that archaeologists now think they had a different purpose.
 They suggest they were simply statements of ownership or presence on the land meant to impress outsiders.
 At least 50 have been discovered in Orkney although only a few of them are excavated.
-See the Broch of Gurness.

 British term for a cowshed.
 Prehistoric byres would have sheltered other livestock, and sometimes grain, as well.

 At its most basic, a cairn is an arrangement of large stones placed as a memorial, a marker or a warning.

 In Britain, a ring cairn is a Bronze Age ritual site - a large circle of stones, found mostly in the Northwest of England, perhaps 50 or 60 feet in diameter.
 Excavations have found evidence of fires and human burials inside these.
 Kerb cairns, common in mid-Wales, are small circular mounds, surrounded by a kerb of stones that are higher than the mound.

 Prehistoric causeways were Iron Age paths across boggy land.
 They were laid with timbers on pilings to provide a firm footing.
 The Fiskerton Causeway in the Witham Valley of Lincolnshire was created around 600 B.C.